DavidJStevens/hello-world/README.md

 # hello-world
-a short introduction to the planet
+A brief introduction to the planet